Jahn08/WEB-ARTICLE-LIBRARY/README.md

 ## Installing / Getting started

-The application is dependant on .NET Framework ([read more](#headPrerequisites)).
+The application is dependent on .NET Framework ([read more](#headPrerequisites)).

-All files from the folder WebArticleLibrary should be copied to a catalogue which will be the main one for a web application created through IIS 7+ ([how to do](https://technet.microsoft.com/en-us/library/cc772042(v=ws.10).aspx)).
+All files from the folder WebArticleLibrary should be put into a catalogue which will be the main one for a web application created through IIS 7+ ([how to do](https://technet.microsoft.com/en-us/library/cc772042(v=ws.10).aspx)).

 Installing SQL Server ([read more](#headSettingUpDev)) is the next requirement along with altering web.config (lying in the root of the application folder) to write down new parameters for the connection string ([how to configure](#headConfiguration)).